Merging In Bazaar

 changes found on the second branch.
 In addition to the changes, it adds

-some metadata (known as patch logs) that records that patch-1 and
+some metadata (known as patch logs) that records that

 patch-2 from the second branch have been merged in.
 This becomes